6th April 2021 by Steve Holyer

 - They couldn't get the right people to attend important meetings.
 That is the people who could solve the problems didn't show up.

 (I feel sure they were busy solving other problems elsewhere.
-These were not people to loaf around, but they were not showing up for this work.)
+These were not people to loaf around, but the "CEO" felt they weren't showing up fully for this important work.)

 - The wrong people kept showing up.
 These were people who couldn't solve the problem but felt the need to be at a meeting.

 - The meetings never started when they should, and also never ended when they should ... or they simply never ended.
 Sure they stopped the meeting, but nothing was resolved or actually finished.